Two dozen women – most of them wearing white – assembled Oct. 15 on the north lawn of the Kane County Courthouse on Third Street in Geneva.

 Ruth Kuzmanic of St. Charles said she came to protect democracy, locally and nationally.

 “Reproductive rights – not just the abortion issue that everyone gets hung up on – but the fertility treatments, birth control,” Kuzmanic said.
 “Why don’t they outlaw vasectomies?
-Why is fair to just go after the women’s stuff?
+Why is it fair to just go after the women’s stuff?
 Because we’re always considered second-class citizens.
 I just don’t want to go back to those days.
-I have an adult daughter, I’m here for her.”
+I have an adult daughter.
+I’m here for her.”

-Jennifer Medina of Geneva was also there for personal reasons.
+Jennifer Medina of Geneva also was there for personal reasons.

 “I am here for my grandmother, whom I never met, because she died due to complications after a back-alley abortion,” Medina said.
 “My mom and my two aunts were left orphans.”